- Plan Summaries: Anthem HMO

 Family and Medical leave

 The Federal Family and Medical Leave Act and the California Family Rights Act provide employees with specific leave benefits.
-It is the intention of the Corporation that the policy described herein shall satisfy the provisions of both Acts concurrently.
+The Corporation intends that the policy described herein shall satisfy the provisions of both Acts concurrently.
 Regular employees with one year of employment are entitled to take a Family and Medical Leave.
-FML leave grants up to 12 weeks of paid or unpaid leave during a 12-month period to care for yourself, a child, spouse, parent, or domestic partner with a serious health condition.
+FML leave grants up to 12 weeks of paid or unpaid leave during a 12-month period to care for yourself, a child, spouse, parent, or domestic partner with a severe health condition.
 Medical certification is required.
 While on unpaid leave, the employee may request the Corporation to continue providing benefits coverage.
-The FML Act provides an employee with the right to reinstatement to the same or another position with equivalent benefits, pay and conditions of employment upon the employee's return to work at the end of the FML.
-Other than for pregnancy disability, FML is concurrent with other types of leaves listed here.
-Refer to the Department of Labor's website for a fact sheet or a list of frequently asked questions about family and medical leave.
+The FML Act provides an employee with the right to reinstatement to the same or another position with equivalent benefits, pay, and conditions of employment upon the employee's return to work at the end of the FML.
+Other than for pregnancy disability, FML is concurrent with different types of leaves listed here.
+Refer to the Department of Labor's website for a fact sheet or a list of frequently asked family and medical leave questions.

 Pregnancy disability leave